A descent principle for compactly supported extensions of functors: Sites with blowups

 \section{Sites with blowups}

-In this section we define the categories and the cd-structures that we will play a role in proving the main theorem, and show that they have the desired properties.
-Let $\var$ denote the category of algebraic varieties over $k$, let $\comp$ denote the subcategory of compact varieties and let $\smcomp$ denote the subcategory of smooth and compact varieties.
-We define $\comp_0$ to be the category of compact varieties, with a unique added morphism $X \to \emptyset$ for every compact variety $X$, as in Definition \ref{addedzero}.
+In this section we define the categories and the cd-structures that will play a role in proving the main theorem, and show that they have the desired properties.
+Throughout this section, $k$ is an arbitrary fixed field.
+Let $\var$ denote the category of algebraic varieties over $k$, let $\comp$ denote the subcategory of compact varieties (i.e., proper over $k$) and let $\smcomp$ denote the subcategory of smooth and compact varieties.
+We define $\comp_0$ to be the category of compact varieties, with a unique added morphism $X \to \emptyset$ for every compact variety $X$, as in Definition \ref{defn:zero_object}.
 Lastly, we define $\span$ to be the category with as objects algebraic varieties over $k$, where a morphism $X\to Y$ is a span

 where $U$ is an open subvariety of $X$ and $p$ is a proper morphism.
-We denote such a morphism also by $X \xdashrightarrow{U} Y$, or simply by $X \dashrightarrow Y$ if $U$ is clear from the context.
-The composition of two spans $X \xdashrightarrow{U} Y$ and $Y \xdashrightarrow{V} Z$ is defined by taking the pullback of $U \to Y$ along $V \hookrightarrow Y$.
-In the aforementioned notation, the resulting morphism is $X \xdashrightarrow{U\times_YV } Z$.
+We denote such a morphism also by $X \dashrightarrow_U Y$, or simply by $X \dashrightarrow Y$ if $U$ is clear from the context.
+The composition of two spans $X \dashrightarrow_U Y$ and $Y \dashrightarrow_V Z$ is defined by taking the pullback of $U \to Y$ along $V \hookrightarrow Y$.
+In the aforementioned notation, the resulting morphism is $X \dashrightarrow_{U\times_YV } Z$.

 \begin{lem} If